gstawde/XMarksTheSpot/docs/app_users/README.md

 ## User Dashboard
 URL: localhost:3000/dashboard

-Users can view the leaderboard, the collected and upcoming milestones, and the game history on the dashboard.
+Users can view the leaderboard, collected and upcoming milestones, and the game history on the dashboard.
+Any progress made by a user can be viewed on this page.

 ## Account Settings
 URL: localhost:3000/settings

 The user can view personal information, such as first name, last name, email, and more, on the account settings page.
 On top of that, it has a feature that allows the user to change their password.

-## Game Screen
+## Game Page
 URL: localhost:3000/

+This is where a user can select a study module and start a game session.
+Modules are listed out in a grid with an image/icon associated with each.
+Upon selecting a module, users will be prompted to either start a new session as a host, or join an existing one as a player by entering that session's unique game code.